Maddious/RiTA-DiscordBot/README.md

 #### 4. Invite your bot to your server and configure it!
 * Replace the CLIENTID string in the following url with your own apps client id: https://discordapp.com/oauth2/authorize?&client_id=CLIENTID&scope=bot&permissions=8
-* Vist the resulting url and add your bot to any server where you have admin privileges.
+* Visit the resulting url and add your bot to any server where you have admin privileges.
 * Once added, your bot should show up more or less instantaneously.
 Type `!t help` within the discord chat for more details on how to use it.
 Happy translating!

 ## <a name="existing-bot-migration"></a>Existing Bot Migration (EXPERIMENTAL)